Get started

 What matters today?

-What will help me move forward — even a little?
+What will move me forward — even a little?

-Write down up to 8 small, meaningful actions.
+Write down up to eight small, meaningful actions.

 Some days it’ll be two.
 Some days more.